massimoaria/e2tree/README.md

----
-editor_options:
-  markdown:
-    wrap: 72
----

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 <!-- badges: start -->

 [![R-CMD-check](https://github.com/massimoaria/e2tree/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/massimoaria/e2tree/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

 # Explainable Ensemble Trees (E2Tree)

 The Explainable Ensemble Trees (E2Tree) key idea consists of the definition of an algorithm to represent every ensemble approach based on decision trees model using a single tree-like structure.
 The goal is to explain the results from the esemble algorithm while preserving its level of accuracy, which always outperforms those provided by a decision tree.
 The proposed method is based on identifying the relationship tree-like structure explaining the classification or regression paths summarizing the whole ensemble process.
-There are two main advantages of E2Tree:\
+There are two main advantages of E2Tree:
-- building an explainable tree that ensures the predictive performance of an RF model - allowing the decision-maker to manage with an intuitive structure (such as a tree-like structure).
+ - building an explainable tree that ensures the predictive performance of an RF model
+ - allowing the decision-maker to manage with an intuitive structure (such as a tree-like structure).

 In this example, we focus on Random Forest but, again, the algorithm can be generalized to every ensemble approach based on decision trees.

 ### Setup